openstack/octavia/doc/source/admin/providers/amphora.rst

 This is the reference driver for Octavia, meaning it is used for testing the Octavia code base.
 It is an open source, scalable, and highly available load balancing provider.
+It adopts taskflow jobboard feature and saves task states into the persistence backend, this allows to continue task execution if controller work was interrupted.

 Default provider name: **amphora**